curlybracketshq/giovanni.curlybrackets.it/_posts/2016-11-27-scotty-format-response-format-helper-for-scotty.markdown

 `curl http://localhost:8080/hello` will return a JSON response, because there's no `Accept` header value, the first content defined will be used by default.

-`curl -H 'Accept: text/plain http://localhost:8080/hello` will return a text response.
+`curl -H 'Accept: text/plain' http://localhost:8080/hello` will return a text response.

 `curl -H 'Accept: image/png' http://localhost:8080/hello` will return a `406
-Not Acceptable` error code because there are no callback defined to respond with the requested media type.
+Not Acceptable` error code because there are no callbacks defined to respond with the requested media type.

-You can use `formatJson`, `formatText` or `formatHtml`, to accept respectively `application/json`, `text/plain`, or `text/html` media types.
+You can use `formatJson`, `formatText`, or `formatHtml`, to accept respectively `application/json`, `text/plain`, or `text/html` media types.
 If you need to accept a different media type you can use the `format` function that accepts a `Text` parameter that is the media type.